Wholesale

 Month three, he hired a dispositions manager to handle buyer coordination (Layer 3).
 Deals held at 10-11 per month.
 Hours dropped to 35.
 He was spending his time exclusively on appointments and negotiations, the only work that required his judgment and relationships.

-The Hiring Mistake That Kills Scaling
+What Is the Hiring Mistake That Kills Scaling?

 When wholesalers think about how to scale a wholesaling business, their first instinct is to hire.
 Get an acquisitions manager.
 Train them on the phones.
 Let them run appointments.

 Here's the problem: you're hiring for Layer 2 before you've solved Layer 1.
 That acquisitions manager still needs leads called back instantly.
 They still need consistent follow-up on non-connects.
 They still need qualified appointments on their calendar.
-If your lead response system is still manual, you've just moved the bottleneck from you to them, and now you're paying $4,000-6,000 a month for someone to hit the same ceiling you did.
+If your lead response system is still manual, you've just moved the bottleneck from you to them, and now you're paying $4,000-$6,000 a month for someone to hit the same ceiling you did.

 The order matters.
 Automate Layer 1 first.
 Then hire for Layer 3 operations.
 Then, and only then, hire for Layer 2 when your appointment volume exceeds what one person can handle.